adobe/helix-sidekick-extension/README.md

 $ npm run lint
 ```

+### Branch testing a bookmarklet

+Every development branch in this repository will be mirrored in https://github.com/adobe/helix-website with a `sidekick-` prefix to enable enable branch testing:

+1. Push changes to a branch `issue-77`
+2. Note the `sidekick-issue-77` branch in https://github.com/adobe/helix-website/branches
+3. Go to `https://sidekick-issue-77--helix-website--adobe.hlx.page/tools/sidekick/` to install a development version of the bookmarklet for your project

+_Note: Mirrored development branches in https://github.com/adobe/helix-website/branches must be deleted manually when no longer needed._

 ### Local testing
+#### Testing a local bookmarklet
+1. Run `npm start` on your local checkout of this repository
+2. Go to `http://localhost:3001/ and follow the instructions.

 #### Testing a local Chrome extension
 1. Run `npm run build:chrome`
 1. Open Chrome and navigate to `chrome://extensions`